-Saint Augustine’s University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate and masters degrees.
-For questions about the accreditation of Saint Augustine’s University, contact the Commission at:
+Saint Augustine’s University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate and master’s degrees.
+Questions about the accreditation of Saint Augustine’s University may be directed in writing to the:

 1866 Southern Lane

 Decatur, Georgia 30033-4097

 or by using the information available on SACSCOC’s website: (www.sacscoc.org)

 - NCICU – North Carolina Independent Colleges and Universities

 University Leadership Team

 Dr. Ricardo Phipps, Provost & Vice President for Academic Affairs